gagolews/clustering-data-v0/README.md

 ### SIPU Benchmark Data

-Speech and Image Processing Unit, School of Computing, University of Eastern Finland prepared a list of exemplary benchmarks which is available [here](http://cs.joensuu.fi/sipu/datasets/).
+Prof. P. Fränti and his colleagues form the University of Eastern Finland prepared a list of example benchmarks, which is available [here](http://cs.joensuu.fi/sipu/datasets/).
 As some of the datasets come with no labels, we make them available here in a concise format.
 We chose only the datasets of sizes <= 10000 and such that some of the